hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure-v2/13-api-driven-workflows/assignment.md

 ![GitHub Actions TF Job](../assets/github_actions_tf_job.png)

 - Expand and explore any of the job steps.
-This example showcases how the work is triggered from the CICD workflow, but the permissions for users, Cloud identity authorization, deployment policies and private module resources are all managed in Terraform Cloud.
+This example showcases how the work is triggered from the CICD workflow, but the permissions for users, Cloud identity authorization, deployment policies and private module resources are all managed in HCP Terraform.

 ---

 Congratulations, Senior Cloud Admin.
 With this exercise we conclude that:

-- Terraform Cloud provides a fundamental and secure API to manage its features.
+- HCP Terraform provides a fundamental and secure API to manage its features.

-- The [Terraform Cloud/Enterprise Provider](https://registry.terraform.io/providers/hashicorp/tfe/latest/docs) meet most of our needs to support prescriptive workflows.
+- The [HCP Terraform/Enterprise Provider](https://registry.terraform.io/providers/hashicorp/tfe/latest/docs) meet most of our needs to support prescriptive workflows.

 - You can use the API endpoints to create your own CRUD operations wrappers to integrate into your workflows.